 - 1 Draw the object/group (or paste a symbol).
 The properties tab dialog will automatically display, unless you have turned off the Display properties on new option in the Graphics Builder.
 (For a group, the properties dialog will not display automatically; you must double-click the group.) - 2 Click the Slider tab. - 3 Click the Horizontal, Vertical or Rotational tab (to the right of the dialog).

-- 4 Enter the Tag to link to the slider.
+4 Enter the Tag to link to the slider.

-- 5 Enter any additional details.

-- 6 Click OK.

-See Also Object Properties - Slider (Horizontal)

-Object Properties - Slider (Vertical)

-Object Properties - Slider (Rotational)
+Object Properties - Slider (Horizontal) Object Properties - Slider (Vertical) Object Properties - Slider (Rotational)